fvinas/tf_rds_bootstrap/README.md

 What it does:
 - creates a micro EC2 ephemeral instance when RDS is provisioned
-- via this instance, connects to the cluster and run boostrap scripts
+- via this instance, connects to the cluster and run boostrap SQL scripts
 - then kill this ephemeral instance.

 It allows you to easily embed automated DB provisioning in your infrastructure building process.